NoelCov/No3l-Phones-Online-Store/README.md

 ## About the project

-The project is hosted here: [Insert link]
+The project is hosted here: https://online-cellphone-store.vercel.app/